Syracuse London Center

 Passport and Visa Information

-If you are a U.S. citizen not participating in an internship or work study position, you do not need a visa but you must have a valid passport to enter the UK.
+If you are a U.S. citizen not participating in an internship or work study position, you must have a valid passport and an Electronic Travel Authorization (ETA) to enter the UK.
 Please ensure your passport is valid at least six months after the program end date.
 Don’t wait until the last minute to get a passport; get one now and specify you need it before the departure date!

 If you are not a U.S. citizen, you may be required to obtain a visa in order to enter the UK.
 All students required to obtain a visa will be notified directly by their program advisor.
 It is your responsibility to follow the instructions and obtain a visa in time for departure.